LPD-EPFL/ASCYLIB/README.md

 To build all data structures except from those two, you can issue `make`.

 ASCYLIB includes a default configuration that uses `gcc` and tries to infer the number of cores and the frequency of the target/build platform.
 If this configuration is incorrect, you can always create a manual configurations in `common/Makefile.common` and `include/utils.h` (look in these files for examples).
+If you do not care about pinning threads to cores, these settings do not matter.
+You can compile with `make SET_CPU=0 ...` to disable thread pinning.

 ASCYLIB accepts various compilation parameters.
 Please refer to the `COMPILE` file.